Eyelid Surgery (Blepharoplasty) Cost and Procedure Guide

 - Post-operative pain.

-If patients have had an operation in the past and been affected by any of the above it is vital that they tell the surgeon.
-This way they can take extra measures to prevent them from happening again.
-Carefully following the surgeon’s aftercare advice will also help reduce the chance of any eyelid surgery risks and complications from occurring.
+If patients have had an operation in the past and been affected by any of the above, it is vital that they tell the surgeon.
+This way, they can take extra measures to prevent them from happening again.
+Carefully following the surgeon’s aftercare advice will also help reduce the chance of any eyelid surgery risks and complications occurring.